When our feet hurt, so do the rest of our bodies. So take care of yourself by ensuring the shoes you wear on your dog walks

 are the correct size and fit — and that they are proper walking shoes, not sandals or heels.
-Also make sure that they have no-skid soles or the right kind of tread to reduce the chance of slipping and falling, or of your dog suddenly pulling you off of your feet.
+Also, ensure they have no-skid soles or a decent tread to reduce the chance of slipping and falling or off your dog suddenly pulling you off your feet.